Euro edges down, dollar hovers around two-year high

 The dollar's rise, coupled with the Bank of Japan standing pat last week and Governor Kazuo Ueda's comments reducing the odds of a Japanese rate hike next month, has left the yen rooted near weak levels that could prompt the authorities to intervene.

-The yen was easier at 156.6 per dollar, near a five-month low it touched on Friday.
-The yen's slide has brought out verbal warnings from authorities in Tokyo, with analysts expecting more jawboning through the end of the year.
+The yen was 0.39% easier at 157.04 per dollar, near a five-month low it touched on Friday.
+The yen's slide has brought out verbal warnings from authorities in Tokyo, with analysts expecting more jaw-boning through the end of the year.

 The currency has been under pressure from a strong dollar and a wide interest rate gap that persists despite the Fed's rate cuts.
 It is down more than 10% this year against the dollar and set for a fourth straight year of declines.